mswiseman/MB599/DESeq-Nugget_vs_Sym.md

 ```
 ![venn](venn.png)

 It looks like we see the most differences when looking at differences in time (specifically time 0 and time 72), regardless of genotype.
+This agrees with the PCA plots we looked at above.